evpv-simulator/evpv-readthedocs/examples/AddisAbaba_Simple.rst

 Examples visualization
 ^^^^^^^^^^^^^^^^^^^^^^
 Data is saved in **CSV** format for compatibility with your preferred program (e.g., Excel, Python, R, etc.) for analysis and graphing.
 Some results are also readily available as HTML folium maps.
-The graphs below show some HTML maps and plots were created from the raw results using the software OriginLab for demonstration purposes.
+The graphs below show some HTML maps and plots created from the raw results for demonstration purposes.

 **Mobility Demand**: Results of the vehicle allocation process and distribution of travel distance by road between the traffic zones.